codeworth-gh/KLO/End-of-Work/languages/en-US/nodes/decision-graph/duration.md

-How long have you been o the job being terminated?
+How long have you been on the job being terminated?